CSB Research

 FoodMap NY

-The Mother Cabrini Health Foundation has awarded $2M to Invest NYC SDG to help develop long-term solutions to food insecurity.
-In partnership with Cornell University, Invest NYC SDG is focusing on ways in which private engagement and investment can provide long term, market-based solutions to food insecurity in underserved NYC neighborhoods and rural New York State communities.
+The Mother Cabrini Health Foundation awarded $2.3M to help develop long-term solutions to food insecurity.
+FoodMap NY focused on ways in which private engagement and investment can provide long term, market-based solutions to food insecurity in underserved NYC neighborhoods and rural New York State communities.
 We can increase private-sector engagement by acting as a catalyst and matchmaker, working with partners to develop research-driven and community-backed plans for new public–private pilot programs that can boost resilience and equity in New York State’s food system.
-Read Press Release.
+Explore the research and project reports.

 M.A.P.
 NYC